 I wish we could walk together to the banks of the Bosporus in Istanbul where my search to understand blessing in the Bible began.
 I wish you could witness the way the horizon line dissolves in the dusky plum of twilight when only the blinking lights of tanker ships suggest the division between the heavens and the waters of the Sea of Marmara.
-It was there that I realized, like Jacob at the brook of Jabbok, I would have to wrestle to understand the true meaning of blessing.
+It was there that my journey to understand the true meaning of blessing began.

 Our family moved to Istanbul fourteen years ago.
-As we made a life there, I began learning to speak Turkish, a language with soft contours, vowel harmony, and consonants like pillows.
-Among other things, it’s a language in which spoken blessings are integrated into everyday conversation.
+As we made a life there, I started learning to speak Turkish, a language with soft contours, vowel harmony, and consonants like pillows.
 One day, when a Turkish friend asked me about traditional Christian blessings, I was embarrassed to admit that I didn’t know any.
 Despite growing up in the church, I had never learned the language of blessing.

-In Given I share my journey to understand the Christian meaning and practice of blessing.
-Along the way, I discover that blessing isn’t a possession; it’s a calling.
+Given is a journey to understanding the Christian meaning and practice of blessing.
+Blessing isn’t a possession; it’s a calling.
 Blessing isn’t something we own; it’s something we’re meant to become.

 If you’re looking for a book that promises comfort, wealth, health, and safety, Given probably isn’t for you.
-But if you’re curious about how blessing is woven through the story of God’s interaction with the people he pursues, if you wonder how blessing is related to a call to follow, if you’ve ever been concerned about how it’s possible to obey Jesus’s confounding imperative to bless even our enemies, and if you’ve longed to experience the blessing of God’s abiding presence, then friend, Given was written for you.
+But if you’re curious about how blessing is woven through the story of God’s pursuit of us, if you’d love to learn how to bless your family and friends, if you’ve ever been concerned about how it’s possible to obey Jesus’s confounding imperative to bless even our enemies, and if you’ve longed to experience the blessing of God’s abiding presence, then friend, Given was written for you.